vicenteherrera/my-msx/README.md

 I distinctly remember discovering negative numbers by subtracting 10 from a variable that had a value of 5, time before being taught that in school.
 And of course, all English words I learned first using Basic.
 Another interesting topic is that to create the circular trajectories of electrons, I had to use the `sin` and `cos` functions, but that I had no idea what meant.
 I got it to work after looking into several examples and by trial and error; it was years later when I was taught trigonometry.

+### Misc directory

+Miscelaneous programs, I will document more here about them later.

 ### Sprites directory

 On the `sprites` directory are several programs that hold sprites I was drawing, characters remapping and other animations I was doing in order to be able to use them in games.